Trending fonts for 2025

 Broad nib font example 2

-Broad nib font example 2 for current book titles
+Broad nib font example 2 for current book titles.
+Check out book fonts.

 Broad nib font example 3